lancedb/documentation/docs/src/guides/hybrid-search.md

 ---
-title: "Hybrid Search in LanceDB Enterprise | Combined Search Guide"
+title: "Hybrid Search in LanceDB | Combined Search Guide"
-description: "Learn how to implement hybrid search in LanceDB Enterprise.
+description: "Learn how to implement hybrid search in LanceDB.
 Includes combining vector and keyword search, reranking, and optimizing search results."
 ---

-# Hybrid Search with LanceDB Enterprise
+# Hybrid Search with LanceDB

 We support hybrid search that combines semantic and full-text search via a reranking algorithm of your choice, to get the best of both worlds.
 LanceDB